amardeepmsingh/bronze/_texts/georgia_douglas_johnson_bronze_1922.md

 Upon the threshold of a cycle new
 He stands, and sentinels its virgin ground.
 Seer in his poet-visioning profound.
-Presaging vaster reaches ó skies more blue.
+Presaging vaster reaches ‚Äî skies more blue.

 Lifting their misty glances to the day,
 The prismic children pass the erstwhile bars.